Yom Kippur War: Israel retakes the southern Golan

 The tide in the Golan began to turn as arriving Israeli reserve forces were able to contain the Syrian advance.
-Beginning on October 8, the Israelis began pushing the Syrians back towards the pre-war ceasefire lines, inflicting heavy tank losses.
-The Israelis, who had suffered heavy casualties during the first three days of fighting, also began relying more heavily on artillery to dislodge the Syrians at long-range.
+Beginning on 8 October, the Israelis began pushing the Syrians back towards the pre-war ceasefire lines, inflicting heavy tank losses.

-On October 9, the Syrians launched a counterattack north of Quneitra.
+On 9 October, the Syrians launched a counterattack north of Quneitra.
 As part of the operation, they attempted to land heli-borne troops in the vicinity of El Rom.
 The counterattack was repulsed, and four Syrian helicopters were shot down with total loss of life.
-A Syrian FROG-7 surface-to-surface missiles struck the Israeli Air Force base of Ramat David, killing a pilot and injuring several soldiers.
+Syrian FROG-7 artillery rockets struck the Israeli Air Force base of Ramat David, killing a pilot and injuring several soldiers.
 Additional missiles struck civilian settlements.
 In retaliation, seven Israeli F-4 Phantoms flew into Syria and struck the Syrian General Staff Headquarters in Damascus.
 One Israeli Phantom was shot down.
-The strike prompted the Syrians to transfer air defense units from the Golan Heights to the home front, allowing the IAF greater freedom of action.
+The attack prompted the Syrians to transfer air defense units from the Golan Heights to the home front, allowing the IAF greater freedom of action.

-By October 10, the last Syrian unit in the central sector was pushed back across the Purple Line, the pre-war ceasefire line.
+By 10 October, the last Syrian unit in the central sector was pushed back across the Purple Line, the pre-war ceasefire line.
 After four days of intense and incessant combat, the Israelis had succeeded in ejecting the Syrians from the entire Golan.